nbulischeck/DCTF/README.md

 The description can be anything.
 It is not parsed or used in any way, but it is there to help the challenge author describe the challenge or put additional information.
 May be used to in generating config files in the future when used with `--platform`.

-### Category - Line 4
+### Type - Line 4

-The category can be anything.
-It is not parsed or used in any way, but it is recommended to use a typical CTF category i.e. Pwnable, Crypto, WebEx, etc. May be used to in generating config files in the future when used with `--platform`.
+The type of challenge is required.
+Currently this may either be `binary` or `web`.
+There are no other options.
+If it is not set as `binary` or `web`, the challenge will not be built!
+May be used to in generating config files in the future when used with `--platform`.

 ### Flag - Line 5